jeffThompson/ChanceAndRandomness-OLD/README.md

 Along the way, we’ll also discuss the differences between chance, randomness, information, and entropy, do some readings to contextualize our work, explore performance and scores for work, and discuss what happens when (to varying degrees) remove the artist’s hand in favor of mechanisms out of our control.

-See the syllabus PDF for course policies, grading, etc.
+See `Syllabus.pdf` for course policies, grading, etc.

 ***